jimiljojo/visa-slot-bot/README.md

 How do I use this?

 0. Clone this repo.
 Open your terminal and type `git clone https://github.com/jimiljojo/visa-slot-bot.git`.
-Once downloaded, `cd visa-slot=bot` to go inside the directory.
+Once downloaded, `cd visa-slot-bot` to go inside the directory.

 1. Check python version (I used 3.9.7)
 `python3 --version`